andela-technology/qualified-docs/content/for-teams/reviewing/report-cards.md

 #### Performance

 The performance section provides the values of each performance metric.
 If there is enough data to show, an expandable chart can be shown by clicking on the metric.
-This chart will show you where the solution fits into of the cohort (your team's own candidates), and if available – also an expanded cohort (all candidates).
+This chart will show you where the solution fits into the cohort of your team's own candidates, as well as an expanded cohort of all candidates, if available.

 ![Example performance stats](/images/for-teams/portfolio-performance.png)